 There are numerous interesting things which make visitors feel impressive when they visit Hanoi, especially with 18 lakes here.
-They are lungs of the city.
-Hanoi has a plenty of lakes, but Hoan Kiem Lake or Sword Lake is in its cultural and historical heart.
-It is much smaller than West Lake, but the Hanoi The Old Quarter wraps around it, making for a relaxing escape from the bustle and chaos of the Old Quarter’s streets
+They are the lungs of the city.
+Hanoi has plenty of lakes, but Hoan Kiem Lake or Sword Lake is in its cultural and historical heart.
+It is much smaller than West Lake, but the Hanoi The Old Quarterwraps around it, making for a relaxing escape from the bustle and chaos of the Old Quarter’s streets

 The Turtle Tower in the middle of Hoan Kiem Lake